dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/multimedia-overview.md

  Setting both the <xref:System.Windows.FrameworkElement.Width%2A> and <xref:System.Windows.FrameworkElement.Height%2A> properties will cause the media to stretch to fill the area provided for the <xref:System.Windows.Controls.MediaElement>.
 To preserve the media's original aspect ratio, either the <xref:System.Windows.FrameworkElement.Width%2A> or <xref:System.Windows.FrameworkElement.Height%2A> property should be set but not both.
 Setting both the <xref:System.Windows.FrameworkElement.Width%2A> and <xref:System.Windows.FrameworkElement.Height%2A> properties will cause the media to present in a fixed element size that may not be desirable.

- To avoid having a fixed size element which, [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] can preroll the media.
+ To avoid having a fixed size element which, Windows Presentation Foundation (WPF) can preroll the media.
 This is done by setting the <xref:System.Windows.Controls.MediaElement.LoadedBehavior%2A> to either <xref:System.Windows.Controls.MediaState.Play> or <xref:System.Windows.Controls.MediaState.Pause>.
 In a <xref:System.Windows.Controls.MediaState.Pause> state, the media will preroll and will present the first frame.
 In a <xref:System.Windows.Controls.MediaState.Play> state, the media will preroll and begin to play.

 <a name="mediaplayer"></a>
 ## MediaPlayer Class